-- The Key Deliverables and Schedule developed in collaboration by the EERMC Consultant Team, Rhode Island Energy, and OER, and discussed by the EERMC will be followed by all relevant parties to assure necessary time is afforded to the EERMC and stakeholders reviewing and reaching a clear understanding of the content of the 2024-2026 EE Plans, sufficient to make informed decisions on whether to endorse the Plan. - The 2024 EE Annual Plan should include key metrics that will be documented and reported to the EERMC and stakeholders at minimum as part of the standard Quarterly Program Performance Reports.
+- The Key Deliverables and Schedule5 developed in collaboration by the EERMC Consultant Team, Rhode Island Energy, and OER, and discussed by the EERMC, will be followed by all relevant parties to assure necessary time is afforded to the EERMC and stakeholders reviewing and reaching a clear understanding of the content of the 2024-2026 EE Plans, sufficient to make informed decisions on whether to endorse the Plan. - The 2024 EE Annual EE Plan should include key metrics that will be documented and reported to the EERMC and stakeholders at minimum as part of the standard Quarterly Program Performance Reports.
+Metrics will be identified through a collaborative process between the EERMC, RI Energy, and other stakeholders.
+Metrics identified through this process will be defined in the Plans and included in Quarterly Reports.